 Back to chronic cough and chronic hiccups

 If we follow the neurology and look for nerve compression or herniation in solving the problems mentioned above including chronic cough and chronic hiccups, what are we looking for?
 Generally an understanding of the patient’s current condition.
-Is there suspected problems with the nerves and sensors in the pharynx (the throat,) the back of the neck, the esophagus?
+Are there suspected problems with the nerves and sensors in the pharynx (the throat,) the back of the neck, and the esophagus?
 So then we would explore the path of the vagus nerve.
-As demonstrated above one branch of the vagus nerve, is the laryngeal nerve, whose disruption and the symptoms these disruptions can cause was explained above.
+As demonstrated above one branch of the vagus nerve, is the laryngeal nerve, whose disruption and the symptoms these disruptions can cause were explained above.

 Further disruption of the vagus nerve impacts the Phrenic Nerve

-To review: When a patient comes into our clinic for cervical spine instability issues and they describe the problems of respiratory dysfunction, chronic cough and hiccups among a myriad of other problems, we look for compression of the vagus nerve.
+To review: When a patient comes into our clinic for cervical spine instability issues and they describe the problems of respiratory dysfunction, chronic cough, and hiccups among a myriad of other problems, we look for compression of the vagus nerve.
 We have two vagus nerves.
 The one on the left side of the neck and the one on the right side of the neck.
 Let’s continue following the path of the vagus nerve and see how the disruption of this path may be leading to your symptoms.

 The phrenic nerve is formed from cervical nerve roots III to V which involves cervical vertebrae number two (the axis) through C6.
 So any type of instability on this side of course could lead to a phrenic nerve problem.

-The phrenic nerve besides originating from the upper cervical spine, also passes between the anterior scalene muscles (the side neck muscles at C3-C6 that control certain neck movements including flexion, chin to chest head down, ear touching shoulder) and middle scalene muscles of the C2-c7 region which also control ipsilateral lateral flexion of the neck, ear touching shoulder movement).
+The phrenic nerve besides originating from the upper cervical spine also passes between the anterior scalene muscles (the side neck muscles at C3-C6 that control certain neck movements including flexion, chin to chest head down, ear touching shoulder) and middle scalene muscles of the C2-c7 region which also control ipsilateral lateral flexion of the neck, ear touching shoulder movement).